weppos/whois/README.md

 $ gem install whois
 ```

-Or use Bundler and define it as a dependency in your `Gemfile`:
+Or use [Bundler](http://bundler.io/) and define it as a dependency in your `Gemfile`:

 ```ruby
 gem 'whois'
 ```

-If you also need the WHOIS parser component, you need to install the `whois-parser` gem:
+To use the WHOIS parser component you need to install the `whois-parser` gem:

 ```shell
 $ gem install whois-parser